GoodModsLab-Official/BranchSave/README.md

 ## Programming language for working with json
 [Branch Save](https://goodmodslab-official.github.io) — Structured programming language for working with files json.
 Create json files quickly, change data on the go.
+Branch Save does not impose a coding style on you, but on the contrary, you can write code the way you like.